 1. Wrangler Authentics ZM6LGBL Cargo Pants

 Let me add that the relaxed fit adds to the comfort and breathability while giving my thighs and legs room to move.
 Judging by the quality and functionality of these features, I think these cargo pants suit all sorts of activities.
-If I’m not working, I would wear this whenever I need to go out and run errands, meet some friends, or out of town trips.
+If I’m not working, I will wear this whenever I need to go out and run errands, meet some friends, or out on town trips.

 2. Match 6053_Dark gray_S/29 Wild Cargo Pants

 Most manufacturers make cargo pants in beige, black, or olive green.
 I’m sure some of you are tired of the same old look, which is why I’m featuring these trousers by Match.
 Apart from the usual shades, you will find fun colors like red, bluish-gray, and some camo prints.

 Since we’re on the subject of style, let me highlight the fact that the pants also feature drawstrings at the leg opening so you can customize the length.
 Apart from making it look more fashionable, it comes in handy when I need to walk on muddy, wet surfaces.
 Likewise, the waist drawstrings ensure that the fitting is snug and secure.
 Their roomy thighs, seat, and legs allow me to move naturally.

 You will also notice that these are pants with a lot of pockets.
 While conventional designs are equipped with six, this particular model offers eight.
 Four more cargo pockets supplement the storage provided by two rear and two front pockets.
 With button closures, the contents will not fall out when I kneel, climb ladders, or crouch.

 - Good for outdoor work or recreational activities

 - Has eight pockets that can hold many items